EmbeddedERNI/RaspberryPiSetup/README.md

     void setMinTemp();

 private:
-    // we need to append this to all the paths, this will help to separate messages from diferent sensors but keeping the same interface.
+    // we need to append this to all the paths, this will help to separate messages from different sensors but keeping the same interface.
     QString baseMQTTTopic;

-    // Sugestion: implement a function like this that returns the full path ready to use.
+    // Suggestion: implement a function like this that returns the full path ready to use.
     QString getTopic(QString topic);

     // Topics